Skip to main content

 One was the family of Amber Nicole Thurman, who died after a nightmare in the Georgia healthcare system.
 You can read her story almost anywhere, but the gist is that she had taken abortion pills, which were her last option to terminate a pregnancy that she should have been able to end with no muss or fuss, had she not lived in Republican Georgia.
 She developed an infection that, again, could have been dealt with routinely, if only she hadn’t been in the hands of doctors who feared crushing legal reprisal for any action they took regarding a fetus, whether dead or alive.

 Thurman’s was quite dead, and needed to be expelled immediately.
 Instead, she had to wait in agony as the infection spread.
-The doctors monitored her for twenty hours, until they could verify that her life was, in fact, threatened, which was some arbitrary bar she needed to clear.
-But by then, her organs were failing, and it was too late to save her.
+The doctors monitored her for twenty hours, until they could verify that her life was, in fact, threatened.
+By the time she could prove she was dying, she was dying.
+Her organs were failing, and it was too late to save her.
 She died from an acute case of Georgia.

 A totally preventable death, and as Thurman’s mother and two sisters told us the story, you could hear the sobs ripple through the audience.